zcgzcgzcg1/MRC_book_en/README.md

   <img src="https://cs.stanford.edu/~cgzhu/pic/cover_en.jpg" width="250" alt="MRC_book">
 </p>

-This repository contains all the code examples in the book Machine Reading Comprehension: Algorithms and Practice
+This repository contains all the code examples in the book <a href="https://www.amazon.com/Machine-Reading-Comprehension-Algorithms-Practice/dp/0323901182" target="_blank">Machine Reading Comprehension: Algorithms and Practice</a>

 All code is is based on Python 3.
 The required packages are specified in requirements.txt.
 ```